<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 • This refers to the road or car tax.
 In Spain, car owners pay this as an annual fee, for each financial year.
 This will show if the fee has been paid in full for the year.
 It is important to be aware that if the current owner has not paid this tax, you may be liable for the tax debt when you take on the car, so it’s vital that you check this is all in order in advance of sealing the deal.

-3. ITV (Inspección Técnica de Vehículos) Certification.
+1. 3.
+ITV (Inspección Técnica de Vehículos) Certification.

-4. Contract of sale (contrato de compraventa).
+1. 4.
+Contract of sale (contrato decompraventa).

-5. Transfer of ownership (transferencia)
+1. 5.
+Transfer of ownership (transferencia)

-• This document needs to be signed by the seller and the buyer, and both parties are responsible for filing all the paperwork with the provincial traffic authority (Jefatura Provincial de Tráfico).
-There is transfer fee of around 60€ - and you should not pay the seller for the car until this official transfer step is completed.
+• This document needs to be signed by the seller and the buyer, and both parties are responsible for filing all the paperwork with the provincial traffic authority.
+You should not pay the seller for the car until this official transfer step is completed.

-Speaking about the value of the car, you also need to investigate the cost of getting insurance cover for the car, from a Spanish provider, as this may help make or break your decision about whether it is the right car for you.
-As with all tasks like this, when trying to deal with agents and suppliers in a foreign language, it can be a nightmare getting the right kind of quote or speaking to representatives when don’t know the lingo.
+Speaking about the value of the car, you also need to investigate the cost of getting insurance cover for the car from a Spanish provider, as this may help make or break your decision about whether it is the right car for you.
+As with all tasks like this, when trying to deal with agents and suppliers in Spanish, it can be a nightmare getting the right kind of quote or speaking to representatives when don’t know the lingo.
 This is where Caser Expat insurance is invaluable, as all the information is in English, and you can speak to real people in your own language to query or solve any doubts you may have.

 • Local community notice boards: often private sellers will put ads in community “hubs” and this has the advantage that the car will likely be nearby so you can go and take a look in person quite easily.

 • Brokers and dealerships: use the knowledge of your network of friends and ask for advice and recommendations of any they have used in the past.
 Or you can always “google it” to get links for specialist brokers and second-hand car dealers in your area.
-These places often help you out with the paperwork and transferals, so you can use the required document list above and check what parts they do for you, and what you may need to do for yourself!

 Download Free Guide: How to Choose Car Insurance in Spain